-State Planning Policy 3.7 - Planning for Bushfire Prone Areas bushfire risk, including along the southern foreshore of the City in Salter Point, Manning and Waterford, in areas adjacent to Technology Park and adjacent to smaller areas of remnant bushland, such as Davilak Reserve (Manning).
+State Planning Policy 3.7 - Planning for Bushfire Prone Areas (SPP3.7)

+SPP3.7 provides the foundation for land use planning to address bushfire risk management.
+It applies to all higher order strategic planning documents as well as development assessment where areas are designated to be prone to bushfire risk.
+There are a number of areas of the City considered to be prone to bushfire risk, including along the southern foreshore of the City in Salter Point, Manning and Waterford, in areas adjacent to Technology Park and adjacent to smaller areas of remnant bushland, such as Davilak Reserve (Manning).
 The City should seek to minimise the development pressure existent in areas considered to be bushfire prone.
 This could include limiting or preventing any increases in residential density codes in areas considered to be affected by bushfire risk.